cR0Ckr0x/Test_BattleTank/README.md

 - ✓ Adding SpringArm + (child) camera to Tank BP
 - ✓ Adding Inputs for mouse and controller for moving SpringArm (to be fixed)
 - ✓ Actually using inputs events in BP to move the in game camera
+- ✓ Find the crossahir position in pixel coordinates
 - ...

 ## ToDo: